pdl/jtl/spec/draft.md

 The JSON value types Object, Array, String, Number, True, False and Null are considered to be nodes in the context of the document to which they belong.
 A node has a path, a value, and a document.

-The path is an expression of the absolute position at which the node can be found from the context of the document.
+The path is an expression of the absolute position at which the node can be found from the context of the document, expressed as a list of strings (where the parent is an object property) or non-negative integers (where the parent is an array).

+## Node lists

+A node list is an ordered collection of zero or more nodes.
+The key features of a node list are:

+- **Node lists cannot be 'nested'**.
+Placing one node list within another will result in one node list with the contents of both.
+Nodes may be repeated within a node list.
+They are unlike unlike node arrays and JSON Arrays in this regard.
+- **Nodes are not changed by their membership in a node list**: the node list is aware its elements, but they are not aware of the node list.
+They are like node arrays but unlike JSON Arrays in this regard.

+Most instructions return node lists.

+## Node arrays

+A node array is a structure containing an ordered collection of zero or more nodes.
+The key features of a node array are:

+- **Node arrays can be 'nested'**.
+Placing one node array within another (or within a node list) will result in a node array one of whose children is a node array.
+They are like JSON Arrays but unlike node lists in this regard.
+- **Nodes are not changed by their membership in a node array**: the node array is aware of its elements, but they are not aware of the node array.
+They are like node lists but unlike JSON Arrays in this regard.

+Node arrays are useful for creating complex temporary structures.

 ### Instructions

-An instruction is represented as a JSON hash with a key JTL whose value is the name of the instruction.
+An instruction is represented as a JSON Hash with a key JTL whose value is the name of the instruction.
 Other keys and values may be present, depending on the instruction.

-Instructions have attributes.

 An instruction, when executed, MUST produce one of the following results:

-- A nodelist, which may contain zero or more nodes.
+- A node list, which may contain zero or more nodes.
 This may be used in another calculation.
-- A void sesult, indicating that no result was expected.
-This is distinct from an empty nodelist.
+- A void result, indicating that no result was expected.
+This is distinct from an empty node list.

 ### Evaluation

-An evaluation returns a list of results.
-It is represented as a JSON array, and consists of a series of instructions, which are executed in order.
+An evaluation is represented as a JSON Array, and consists of a series of instructions, which are executed in order and together return a node list.

-An instruction may trigger multiple evaluatins, foe example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.
+An instruction may trigger multiple evaluations, for example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.

-In some cases, it is significant if there are empty nodelists, for example in the case of `eq`.

 ### Production

-A production is an evaluation which will return a nodelist containing a single value, or a list of values.
+A production is an evaluation which will return a node list containing a single value, or a list of values.

 The results of a production may not always be acceptable to the context in which they are placed, for example:

-- In an array any results are permitted, including an empty list
+- When the results are used to populate a JSON Array, any results are permitted, including an empty list
-- In a hash only a list of pairs is acceptable.
-The list may be empty.
+- When the results are used to populate a JSON Object, only an even-sized list is acceptable (the list may be empty).
+These will be taken as keys and values, alternately, and keys must be strings.
-- In a pair, a list of two items is required.
-The first, the key, must be a scalar, and the second item, the value, may be undefined.
-- The templates attribute takes a production in which no values may be returned.
+- The `templates` attribute takes a production in which no values may be returned.
 - In the `test` attribute of an instruction, only a single true or false value is permitted.

 Instructions may specify further restrictions on allowable values in productions.

 ## Productive Instructions

-The following instructions create a nodelist of one item
+The following instructions create a node list of one item:

 ### object

  - select

 Returns an object node populated with the contents of `select`, which must evaluate to an even-sized list of property names and corresponding values.

-### pair

 ### array